 The Armasight Discovery is a professional, military grade NV optic.
 Utilizing cutting-edge Gen 3 night vision technology, this is a serious high-end device.
 Although this one comes with a hefty price tag, it is one of the best NV binoculars available for civilian use.

 The Armasight Discovery features a bi-ocular design with one larger lens connecting to two smaller viewing lenses.
 The design is bulky, but the optic is surprisingly lightweight for its size (weighing in at 2.8 pounds).
-Definitely not the best compact NVB, you won’t want to lug the Armasight Discovery long distances, especially over rough terrain.
+This definitely isn’t the best compact NVB.
+You won’t want to lug the Armasight Discovery long distances, especially over rough terrain.